yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/websockets.md

 This means that you will have a real-time two-way stream of the raw audio in the call delivered to you over the HTTP WebSocket protocol.
-This allows you to connect the audio to platforms such as sentiment analysys, real-time transcription systems, and artificial intelligence.
+This allows you to connect the audio to platforms such as sentiment analysis, real-time transcription systems, and artificial intelligence.

 You can also send audio back into the call over this interface.

-The WebSocket is an endpoint just like another Phone or SIP address.
+The WebSocket is an endpoint in the same what that a phone or SIP address is.
 This means it is a participant in your call and not a passive monitor like a recording.
-If you connect a WebSocket to a conference call, or a third-party in a 1-1 call, the audio it will receive will be a mix of all audio in the call.
+If you connect a WebSocket to a conference call, or a third-party in a 1-1 call, the audio it receives is a mix of all the audio in the call.
 It is not possible to receive a single leg of the conversation via the WebSocket.

 The Nexmo Voice API always acts as the HTTP client when establishing the WebSocket connection.
 As the application developer you need to make a compatible server available to accept this connection and deal with the audio.

-## Message Format
+## Message format

 The initial message sent on an established WebSocket connection will be text-based and contain a JSON payload detailing the audio format, along with any other metadata that you have put in the `headers` parameter of the WebSocket endpoint in your NCCO `connect`.

-For example, the following `connect` action would result in the following message being received:
+For example, consider the following `connect` action:

 ``` json
 [